Sarhad University of Science & Information Technology: Islamabad campus

+The Islamabad campus is Chartered by Government and recognised by Higher Education Commission, accredited by Allied Health professional council, National computing Education accreditation council, Pakistan Nursing & Midwifery council & Pharmacy council of Pakistan.

 UAE sub campus

 Sarhad University established a sub campus in Ras al-Khaimah, UAE in 2017 which is approved by the HEC, Pakistan and licensed by the Government of Ras Al Khaimah, UAE.